 The Cemetery crew will remove decorations of flowers on new graves after seven (7) days.
 Special flower mementos should be removed at the conclusion of services by the family.
 After the burial is completed, the casket spray is placed at the center of the grave.
 Other flower containers and wreaths are laid down in an orderly fashion around the spray with the containers extending outward.
 Only the last row of containers is visible; the others are covered by each succeeding row of flowers.
 Flowers are laid down to prevent them from being blown around the Cemetery by nightly canyon winds.

 Properly displayed flowers add to the beauty and character of the Cemetery.
 Flowers are allowed throughout the year.
 Brigham City Corporation and the Cemetery will not be responsible for flowers or other personal property left in the Cemetery.
-Be aware that on occasion uncaring individuals have removed expensive flower arrangements without patron or staff knowledge or consent.

 All flowers, real or artificial must be placed in a container or attached to the monument.
 Flowers in movable containers must be placed on the headstone or base to ensure easy access for grass cutting.
 NO glass containers are permitted.
 Any objects, such as wires, irons, sticks, or pegs, driven into the ground are not permitted.
 Any object or decoration not in compliance will be removed immediately upon discovery.
 Flowers on monuments between designated rows are not permitted except on Memorial Day.